Asbjoedt/DNA-New-Preservation-Concept-TEST/Concept Model/P4 Consequence Assessment/README.md

 What is time, money and quality?
 * Time is defined as the extent of manual and time demanding workflows
 *	Money is defined as the consequences that may be converted to a monetary unit
-*	Quality is defined as 1) better possibilities for automatic validation of data and 2) better preservation of significant properties.
+*	Quality is defined as:
+		* Better possibilities for automatic validation of data and
+		* Better preservation of significant properties.

 OBS!
 You may freely add more columns if more preservation formats or levels are assessed, but then it will involve a customisation of the spreadsheet template i.e. among other securing that the automatic copying of numbers are correct.
 This will necessitate a firm understanding of how spreadsheets work.